stsiwo/e-commerce-starter-kits/app-documentation.md

     - MEMBER: a customer who signs up this web app.
     - GUEST: a customer without any membership.

+  ## Email Verification

+    - we ask each member to verify its email address by sending the verification email.

+    - the reason is to improve security and avoid degrade email sending reputation.
+However, the temporaly user can login, buy, and do the same thing as an active user. so this verification is optional.

   ## Deletion Request From A Member

     - any member can request for the deletion of his/her membership, but this is a temporary deletion.
 The admin must delete the account permanently.